-Regardless of where they work, O&M specialists primarily instruct one individual at a time.
-One-on-one instruction is necessary for providing optimal, individualized instruction and monitoring safe travel in diverse environments.
 O&M specialists use various service delivery models (e.g., center-based, itinerant, and consultation) to provide instruction.

-Center-based O&M services are offered at schools for the blind, some government agencies, some private rehabilitation centers, community organizations, and in the U.S., the Department of Veterans Affairs Blind Rehabilitation Centers.
+Infants and their families generally receive O&M services within their home.
+Examples of center-based O&M services can be found at specialized schools for children who are blind, some government agencies, some private rehabilitation centers, community organizations, and in the U.S., the Department of Veterans Affairs Blind Rehabilitation Centers.
 Center-based models often involve a residential component, but some offer day programs as well.
-Instructional settings for center-based services typically include the school and agency facilities, and areas in the surrounding community.
+Instructional settings for center-based services typically include the school, medical (e.g., inpatient and outpatient), or agency facilities, and areas in the surrounding community.
 Center-based O&M specialists usually provide instruction in environments that are selected for having ideal characteristics for O&M instruction.
-Individuals who learn O&M in a center-based model must transfer their skills and knowledge to their home environments after finishing their training.
+Individuals who learn O&M in a center-based model must transfer their skills and knowledge to their home environments after finishing their training or with itinerant instruction during this transition.

 Itinerant O&M specialists provide services to individuals in their home communities.
-The itinerant service delivery model is used for infants, preschoolers, children, and adults, and is commonly used for children who attend mainstream preschools and schools.
-Rather than providing instruction in pre-established training areas, itinerant O&M specialists familiarize themselves with areas in and around individuals' communities.
-Some of the desired environmental characteristics for O&M lessons may not be available near individuals' homes; therefore, completion of some aspects of training may require travel to farther locations.
+The itinerant service delivery model is used for infants, preschoolers, children, and adults who attend local public or private preschools, schools, rehabilitation agencies, and for adults with intellectual or developmental disabilities.
+Rather than using pre-established training areas, itinerant O&M specialists may provide home or community-based instruction in and around the individuals' local environments.
+Some of the desired environmental characteristics for O&M lessons for more advanced or specific skills (e.g., bus transportation, complex intersections) may not be available near individuals' homes or schools; therefore, completion of some aspects of training may require transportation to farther locations.